lamystere/endless-orgasm-machine/README.md

 - X axis on chart
 - Put some effort into UI styling
 - LED and encoder options?
-- UI crashing with rapid motor speed adjustments?
+- UI crashing with rapid motor speed adjustments!
-- Less BT logging
 - Running average math seems off
 - Implement patterns?
-- Doesn't handle more than 2 clients well
+- Doesn't handle more than 4 clients.
+Need to aggresively drop stale websocket connections
+- Restore ability to connect directly to Lovense vibes, etc..
+- Is rampstop incrementing ok?

 ### Notable differences from Edge-o-matic
 - Not tied to specific hardware